All of the information you'll need to find out how to Adopt a PWR Pug

 We also take in surrendered pugs at all ages, from puppies to pugs in the later years of their life, all looking for a loving place to feel at home.
 So, if you’re thinking of applying to adopt, please consider older pugs too, as they still have so much love to give and deserve a new home every bit as much as younger pugs do.

 Occasionally pugs will come with special needs, which could mean regularly administering medication, help with getting around, deafness or even blindness.
 Remarkably, pugs with sight issues are usually very self-sufficient and still manage to live an active and fulfilling life.
-So, we’re always on the look-out for adopters that have experience of dealing with more challenging adoptees.
-If you think this might be you, then please apply!
+We’re always on the look-out for adopters that have experience of dealing with more challenging adoptees, so if you think this might be you, then please apply!

 Where pugs come into our care with more severe health issues, they will usually be paced with one of our experienced and dedicated fosterers, who will take care of them and ensure that they live their best life.
 We always commit to being responsible ongoing for any pre-existing health issues, which is why we constantly rely on donations from our wonderful supporters, so if you could help us out with a donation, it will go a long way to giving a better life to a pug in need!